Do you ever get that feeling that no matter how hard you work, you’re not getting anywhere?

 A great way to enhance your timeboxing efforts is to combine it with track computer usage software Since remote worker time tracking software is used to measure time on tasks, you can add each timebox as a separate task and keep track of progress in the software.

 For more info about timeboxing and how to use it with track computer usage software, make sure you read our Quick Guide to Timeboxing.

-Delegation is a huge part of keeping yourself sane while at the same time, maximizing your productivity.
-However, you may not know how to properly delegate your tasks which stops you from doing it in the first place.
+Delegation is a huge part of keeping yourself sane while, at the same time, maximizing your productivity.
+However, you may not know how to properly delegate your tasks, which stops you from doing it in the first place.

 The best way to start is to learn to let go.
 It is okay not to do everything on your own.
 Next, you need to establish a prioritization system and only focus on the tasks you can do.
-For the rest of the tasks, delegate them to someone else that is a better fit.
+For the rest of the tasks, delegate them to someone else who is a better fit.

 5. Ask for Help

 It is perfectly fine if you do not know everything about your job, because, to tell you a secret, no one does.
 No matter how experienced you are in a particular field, there is always a chance that something unknown will creep out.

 Instead of taking your best guess, ask some of your colleagues.
 The most successful people are not afraid of asking for help and instead use that opportunity to learn from it.
 Your peers will appreciate that you are interested in learning something new.

 Just as taking on too much work can become a burden, offering to take on tasks that aren’t in your wheelhouse can also be a focus drain.
 While to you it may seem that you will be doing a good deed in helping your colleagues, are you sure that you have the needed experience and knowledge?

 Your colleagues will respect you more if you tell them no, than if you mess up a task.